Why the skin barrier matters

 What Is the Skin Barrier?

-Corneocytes (skin cells) = the bricks
+Corneocytes (skin cells)

-Lipids (ceramides, cholesterol, fatty acids) = the mortar
+Lipids (ceramides, cholesterol, fatty acids)

 This structure helps to reduce water loss and protect against external stressors.
 Research indicates that maintaining barrier integrity is associated with hydration and may help reduce inflammation (Elias, 1983; Proksch et al., 2008).

+Environmental factors such as dry air, indoor heating and cooling and UV and environmental stress may affect skin barrier function.
 These factors can contribute to transepidermal water loss (TEWL), which may increase dryness or sensitivity (Denda, Sokabe, Fukumi-Tominaga, & Tominaga, 1998).

 The Acid Mantle